Phillrb/MVSPlus/README.md

 Use an ATTiny85 to always boot the MVS into Pic'n'Mix mode.
 ATTiny85 holds down P1 Start for 10 secs at boot-time.
+Optionally, support holding down P2 Start to disable auto-boot of Pic'n'Mix mode at start-up.

 Requires